wp-plugins/file-gallery/readme.txt

 **Features:**

 1.  multiple galleries per post with custom attachment order
-2.  a basic templating system = choose a different template for each gallery, even within the same post
+2.  a flexible templating system (PHP, CSS, JS) – choose a different template for each gallery, even within the same post (4 templates included with plugin)
 3.  simple, easy to use UI with drag and drop sorting shows attachment thumbnails beneath text editor: everything attachments-related is on the same screen you're editing your post on